Fragmented-Breakfast-Games/UntitleGameDocs/Narrative/Story Synopsis/NarrativeSyn.md

 # Protagonist / PC

 - Q: Who is the Protagonist?
-  - A: No info available at this moment.
+  - A: Human Protag
-    - Proposed options:
-      - A dinosaur (customizable)
+- Q: What does the Protag do?
-      - a human (customizable)
+	- A:
-      - a human (two-three preset options)
-      - a dinosaur (two-three preset options)

 ---